Trump hits Cuba with new terrorism sanctions in waning days

-The designation is one of the latest in a series of last-minute moves that the Trump administration is making before Biden takes office on Jan.
+The designation, which had been discussed for years, is one of several last-minute foreign policy moves that the Trump administration is making before Biden takes office Jan.
 20.

-Removing Cuba from the blacklist had been one of former President Barack Obama’s main foreign policy achievements as he sought better relations with the communist island, an effort endorsed by Biden as his vice president.
+Removing Cuba from the blacklist had been one of former President Barack Obama’s main foreign policy achievements as he sought better relations with the island, an effort endorsed by Biden as his vice president.
 Ties had been essentially frozen after Fidel Castro took power in 1959.

 As he has with Iran, Trump has sought to reverse many of Obama’s decisions involving Cuba.
 He has taken a tough line on Havana and rolled back many of the sanctions that the Obama administration had eased or lifted after the restoration of full diplomatic relations in 2015.